sandialabs/suncal/doc/Manual/manual.md

 - Reverse uncertainty propagation to determine measurement uncertainty required to meet a target combined uncertainty
 - Uncertainty sweep to calculate multiple uncertainty propagations over a range of inputs
 - Reverse uncertainty sweep to calculate multiple reverse uncertainty propagations
-- Analyze measured data sets, including computation of autocorrelation and analysis of variance
+- Analyze measured data sets for repeatability and reproducibility, including computation of autocorrelation and analysis of variance
 - Curve fitting, accounting for uncertainty in x and y measurements, and providing uncertainty in the output curve
-- Risk analysis for determining probability of false accept and false reject
+- Risk analysis for determining probability of false accept and false reject and guardbanded acceptance limits
 - Calibration interval analysis for finding optimal interval lengths
 - T-Table calculator for determining values based on a Student's-t distribution

-The PSL Uncertainty Calculator has a number of features that differentiate it from other uncertainty software solutions:
+Suncal has a number of features that differentiate it from other uncertainty software solutions:

 - The GUM method is solved symbolically, providing the user with the actual formulas used, not just numerical results.
 - Automatic conversion of measurement units and dimensional analysis.